SummaryRead the full fact sheet

 Where practical, children should wear close-fitting, wrap-around sunglasses that cover as much of the eye area as possible.
-The sunglasses should meet Australian/New Zealand Standard AS/NZS 1067:2003 and preferably be marked EPF (eye protection factor) 10.
-There are also swimming goggles with EPF 10.
-Optometry Australia recommends using eye protection all year.
+The sunglasses should meet Australian/New Zealand Standard AS/NZS 1067and preferably be marked EPF (eye protection factor) 10. recommends using eye protection all year round.

 SunSmart role models for children

-Children copy other people.
+Children often copy those around them.
 Research has shown children are more likely to use sun protection measures if you do.

 Convincing teenagers about sun protection

-Although adolescents are usually aware of the dangers of too much sun, they often don't plan ahead or forget to use these measures.
+Although adolescents are usually aware of the dangers of too much sun, they often don't plan ahead or forget to use the five sun protection steps.

 When reminding your teenager about sun protection:

 - Focus on the negative health and beauty effects of sun exposure – such as premature ageing, wrinkles, blotches, freckles or burnt, peeling skin.
 Teenagers are often very conscious of their appearance, so this may convince them to take precautions.